Shuttl-Tech/drone-autoscaler/README.md

 - add debug & info logs so its easy to follow execution & we can get info where manual intervention might be needed in case of failure (eg- failed to resume drone queue, failed to destroy detached ec2 instances, etc.)
 - ensure aws client session is created properly (in both dev & prod env)
 - write tests
+- handle interrupt signal (SIGINT, SIGTERM, etc) - when signal received, run cleanup task, then shutdown gracefully
+- ensure that anytime CI agent instances are fetched from AWS, we don't fetch info on Terminated instances
+- handle bug where a drone build runs forever (in this case, drone.Queue() will always return some items, even though they're no longer relevant and we can downscale capacity)